asheroto/Refresh-EnvironmentVariables/.github/README.md

 ### Method 1 - PowerShell Gallery

-**Note:** please use the latest version using Install-Script or the PS1 file from Releases, the version on GitHub itself may be under development and not work properly.
+Please install the latest version using `Install-Script` or the `PS1` file from [Releases](https://github.com/asheroto/Refresh-EnvironmentVariables/releases).
+The version on GitHub itself may be under development and not work as expected.

 Open PowerShell as Administrator and type